 If uses an external service provider for screening investments, initiating engagements, and coordinating engagement action.
 Methods of engagement include, for example, letters, emails, and meetings.
 The service provider provides quarterly reporting on all engagement activities and access to continuous monitoring of ongoing engagements.
 In addition, every engagement action is assessed internally on a case-by-case basis by the portfolio manager with the assistance of If's Sustainability unit and Investment Operations department.
-The pooled engagement process is coordinated internally on Sampo Group level by Mandatum Asset Management's portfolio managers.
+The pooled engagement process is coordinated internally on Sampo Group level.